An iterative ILP approach for constructing a Hamiltonian decomposition of a regular multigraph: Formulation of the problem

 \textsc{Instance.} Let $x$ and $y$ be two Hamiltonian cycles.

 \textsc{Question.} Does the multigraph $x \cup y$ contain a pair of edge-disjoint Hamiltonian cycles $z$ and $w$ different from $x$ and $y$?

+Thus, we consider a version of a Hamiltonian decomposition problem of a special form.
+By construction, the union multigraph $x \cup y$ always contains the Hamiltonian decomposition into $x$ and $y$, but in our case, this decomposition is forbidden, and we need to find another decomposition if it exists.

 Note that testing of whether a graph has a Hamiltonian decomposition is NP-complete, even for 4-regular undirected graphs and 2-regular directed graphs \cite{per:1984}.
-Therefore, polynomially solvable special cases of the vertex nonadjacency problem have been studied in the literature.
+Therefore, instead of Rao's sufficient condition, various polynomially solvable special cases of the vertex nonadjacency problem have been studied in the literature.
 In particular, the polynomial sufficient conditions for the pyramidal tours \cite{bond:nik:2018}, pyramidal tours with step-backs \cite{nik:2019}, and pedigrees \cite{arth:2006,arth:2013} are known.
-However, all of them are weaker than the considered sufficient condition by Rao.
+However, all of them are weaker than the sufficient condition by Rao.

-Previously, the Hamiltonian decomposition and vertex nonadjacency problem was studied in \cite{kozl:nik:2019,nik:kozl:2020}, where two heuristic algorithms were proposed.
-The set of feasible solutions in both algorithms consists of pairs $z$ and $w$ of vertex-disjoint cycle covers of the multigraph $x \cup y$.
-Recall that \textit{a vertex-disjoint cycle cover} of a graph $G$ is a set of cycles with no vertices in common which are subgraphs of $G$ and contain all vertices of $G$.
-The differences are as follows: \begin{itemize} \item the simulated annealing algorithm from \cite{kozl:nik:2019} rebuilds the cycle covers $z$ and $w$ through the reduction to perfect matching \cite{tutt:1954} until it obtains a pair of Hamiltonian cycles different from $x$ and $w$; \item the general variable neighborhood search algorithm from \cite{nik:kozl:2020} adds to the previous algorithm several neighborhood structures and cycle merging operations combined in the basic variable neighborhood descent approach \cite{duar:san:mlad:tod:2018}. \end{itemize} Heuristic algorithms have proven to be very efficient on instances with an existing solution, especially on undirected graphs.
+The Hamiltonian decomposition problem of the considered form was introduced in \cite{kozl:nik:2019} and later studied in \cite{nik:kozl:2020}, where two heuristic algorithms were proposed.
+The set of feasible solutions in both algorithms consists of all possible decompositions of the multigraph $x \cup y$ into edge-disjoint 2-factors $z$ and $w$.
+Recall that \textit{a $2$-factor} (or \textit{a perfect 2-matching}) of a graph $G$ is a subset of edges of $G$ such that every vertex is incident with exactly two edges.
+The differences are as follows: \begin{itemize} \item the simulated annealing algorithm from \cite{kozl:nik:2019} repeatedly finds 2-factors $z$ and $w$ through the reduction to random perfect matching \cite{tutt:1954} until it obtains a pair of Hamiltonian cycles different from $x$ and $w$; \item the general variable neighborhood search algorithm from \cite{nik:kozl:2020} adds to the previous algorithm several neighborhood structures and cycle merging operations combined in the basic variable neighborhood descent approach \cite{duar:san:mlad:tod:2018}. \end{itemize} Heuristic algorithms have proven to be very efficient on instances with an existing solution, especially on undirected graphs.
 However, on instances without a solution, the heuristics face significant difficulties.